NodiumHosting/VaultMapper/README.md

 ### Known Issues
 - Tunnels are partly drawn over the start room when the vault is facing east or south
-- The map is not automatically enabled when entering a vault on a server - you can enable it manually by using the `/vaultmapper enable` command
+- If you move before the chunk with the hologram block loads, inscriptions aren't detected
+- (Server Only) If you disconnect right after entering a vault before the inscriptions are detected, when you reconnect the inscriptions won't be detected